Frequently Asked Questions

 CAN I AIR THESE TIRES DOWN?

-Airing the tires down will void any warranty, however, JP Magazine tested our 31x10.50R15 aired down without any problems and many of our customers do this without any problems.
+Airing the tires down will void any warranty, however, 4 Wheels and a Motor tested our 31x10.50R15 aired down without any problems and many of our customers do this without any problems.
 The tires will perform like a new tire.

 WHAT TIRE PRESSURE (PSI) SHOULD I BE RUNNING IN MY TIRES?

-HOW DOES CHANGES IN AIR PRESSURE AFFECT MY TIRE AND ULTIMATELY MY DRIVING EXPERIENCE?
+HOW DO CHANGES IN AIR PRESSURE AFFECT MY TIRE AND ULTIMATELY MY DRIVING EXPERIENCE?

 Temperature: Air pressure is affected by temperature, typically 1 lb.
 PSI for every 10 degrees Fahrenheit.
 This means that a tire inflated at 35 PSI at 80 degrees Fahrenheit in July could lose 6 PSI in December at 20 degrees.
 It is recommended to check your tire pressure a minimum of once a month and it is good to check the air pressure every time you fuel the vehicle.